aktayubrio/futuristic-triceratops-94830/content/pages/posts/how-to-become-a-professional-trader.md

 >
 > As mentioned in my previous article ,'Trading is more about psychology than finance'.
 > Every profitable trader do not have a MBA degree from Harvard and it is not even required in fact
-> the one’s I have met are dropouts, here the only thing that matters is your own skillset and most
+> many of them are dropouts, here the only thing that matters is your own skillset and most
 > importantly the mindset.
 When you start trading at first and win a few trades initially or lose few
 > trades you become overwhelmed or depressed and miss out on the most important thing
 > ‘learning’.
 It is not only your winning trades or losing trades that define you as a good or a bad